Logo

 China’s comprehensive data protection law, in force since November 2021.
 Governs the processing of personal data within China and extraterritorially where Chinese citizens are specifically targeted.
 A state-centric, rules-based framework.

-Both laws share a common objective — protecting individuals from harm caused by the misuse of their personal data — but they stem from fundamentally different legal philosophies, and the practical compliance requirements diverge in ways that carry significant weight in day-to-day business operations.
+Both laws share a common objective: protecting individuals from harm caused by the misuse of their personal data.
+But they stem from fundamentally different legal philosophies.
+The practical compliance requirements diverge in ways that carry significant weight in day-to-day business operations.

 Practical reality: A routine, low-risk cross-border transfer of employee data to a payroll service provider — a transaction that would rarely require a formal DPIA under the GDPR — will always trigger a PIPIA and a CAC filing under PIPL.
 The operational burden under Chinese law is considerably higher.